giantswarm/sloth-rules/README.md

 annotations:
   opsrecipe: whatever/
 ```

+:warning: Please add the `cancel_if_outside_working_hours: "true"` label to your SLO at least for the 1st week after you released it to make sure it works as intended and doesn't page too much. :warning:

 Finally run `make generate` to generate your SLO CRs.
 Output will be in the `output` directory.